waynegramlich/Fab/docs/FabSolids.md

 ## <a name="fabsolids--fab-operation"></a>7 Class Fab_Operation:

-An base class for FabMount operations -- Fab_Extrude, Fab_Pocket, FabHole, etc.
+An base class for FabMount operations.
 Attributes:
 * *Mount* (FabMount):
   The FabMount to use for performing operations.